 Another advantage to Calcutta betting auctions is they reward those who are able to handicap more esoteric outcomes than their peers.
-As we mentioned, the BTP NFL Calcutta has 20% of the prize pool dedicated to prop bets.
-You can’t use the current market lines at Pinnacle or Circa to devise a projection of winning those props.
+As we mentioned, the BTP NFL Calcutta had 20% of the prize pool dedicated to prop bets.
+You can’t use the market lines at Bookmaker or Circa to devise a projection of winning those props.

 Disadvantages Of Betting Into A Calcutta Auction

 Many of the same reasons that make Calcutta betting auctions advantageous can also be a double-edge sword.
 You are only as good as your projections.
 If your projections are wrong you may end up paying dearly for it.